 What Do the Stats Say?

-According to data from Small Biz Trends, around 67% of retail revenues come from returning customers, which means it is less costly to retain old customers than it is to acquire new ones.
-Moreover, a 5% improvement in customer retention can increase a company’s profitability by 75%, says Small Biz Trends.
+According to data from Small Biz Trends, around 67% of retail revenues come from returning customers.
+This means it’s less costly to retain old customers than to acquire new ones.

 Establishing Loyalty with Customers